canonical/content-cache-k8s-operator/docs/tutorials/getting-started.md

 - Relate to [the Hello-kubecon charm](https://charmhub.io/hello-kubecon).
 - Relate to [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#what-is-ingress) by using [NGINX Ingress Integrator](https://charmhub.io/nginx-ingress-integrator/).

-Through the process, you'll inspect the Kubernetes resources created, verify the workload state and assign the content-cache to serve your Hello-kubecon instance.
+Through the process, you'll inspect the Kubernetes resources created, verify the workload state and assign the Content-cache-k8s to serve your Hello-kubecon instance.

 ## Requirements